maxxiimo/the-front-end-manifesto/information-architecting.md

 The end result: a well-defined user interface layout for my entire application.

-TIP: As I prototype I've always got an eye on my bookmarked reference websites, and/or some of the [inspirational sites][Appendix 5] listed in our appendix.
+TIP: As you prototype always have an eye on your bookmarked reference websites, and/or some of the [inspirational sites][Appendix 5] listed in our appendix.

 Wireframing
 -----------